hashicorp/terraform-provider-aws/website/docs/r/cloudfront_field_level_encryption_profile.html.markdown

 * `name` - (Required) The name of the Field Level Encryption Profile.
 * `comment` - (Optional) An optional comment about the Field Level Encryption Profile.
-* `encryption_entities` - (Required) The [encryption entities](#encryption-entities) config block for field-level encryption profiles that includes the encryption key and field pattern specifications.
+* `encryption_entities` - (Required) The [encryption entities](#encryption-entities) config block for field-level encryption profiles that contains an attribute `items` which includes the encryption key and field pattern specifications.

 ### Encryption Entities

 * `public_key_id` - (Required) The public key associated with a set of field-level encryption patterns, to be used when encrypting the fields that match the patterns.
 * `provider_id` - (Required) The provider associated with the public key being used for encryption.
-* `field_patterns` - (Required) The list of Field patterns in a field-level encryption content type profile specify the fields that you want to be encrypted.
+* `field_patterns` - (Required) Object that contains an attribute `items` that contains the list of field patterns in a field-level encryption content type profile specify the fields that you want to be encrypted.

 ## Attributes Reference